Blind Super-resolution of Point Sources via Projected Gradient Descent: Algorithm: projected gradient descent

 for $0\leq k\leq n_2-1$.
 Let $\mM_t$ be the current estimator.
 The algorithm updates $\mM_t$ along gradient descent direction $-\nabla f(\mM_t) $ with step size $\eta$, followed by projection onto the set $\calM$.
 The gradient of $f(\mM)$ is computed with respect to Wirtinger calculus given by $\nabla f = ^\tranH $ where

-Indeed PGD-VHL algorithm can be efficiently implemented.
+Indeed PGD--VHL algorithm can be efficiently implemented.
 To obtain the computational cost of $\nabla f$, we first introduce some notations.
 Let $\calH_{v}$ be the Hankel operator which maps a vector $\vx\in\C^{n}$ into an $n_1\times n_2$ matrix,

-where $x_i$ is the $(i+1)$-th entry of $\vx$.
+where $x_i$ is the $i$-th entry of $\vx$.
 The adjoint of $\calH_{v}$, denoted by $\calH_{v}^\ast$, is a linear mapping from $n_1\times n_2$ to $n$.
-It can be seen that $\calH^\ast_v\left( \mL_j\mR^\tranH\right)$ can be computed via $r$ fast convolutions by noting that
+It can be seen that $\calH^\ast_v\left( \mL_v\mR_v^\tranH\right)$ can be computed via $r$ fast convolutions by noting that